-Trekking pants – One or two pairs of light fast dry hiking pants, for women I’d suggest to pack trekking pants and yoga pants.
+Trekking pants – One or two pairs of light fast dry Columbia hiking pants, for women I’d suggest to pack these Columbia hiking pants and yoga stretch pants.
 Alya always take both and prefer wearing yoga pants – they stretch easy and are more comfortable.

 Hiking shirt – Do not pack cotton, if you sweat under your jacket you will be wet and cold underneath.
-Alya prefers hiking in breathable, moisture wicking, quik dry T-shirts, packing a long sleeve shirt and one short sleeve T-shirt.
-I love hiking in Columbia shirts, they do not absorb water so dry quickly and protects me from the sun if I take my jacket off.
+Alya prefers hiking in breathable, moisture wicking, quik dry T-shirts, packing a ladies long sleeve running shirt and one ladies short sleeve T-shirt.
+I love hiking in long-sleeved Columbia hiking shirts, they do not absorb water so dry quickly and protects me from the sun if I take my jacket off.
 Quick dry if I get importunity to hand wash on the way.